Loved the concept! I uploaded a video with some gameplay to my YT channel

 A downloadable game for Windows, macOS, and Linux

 A game about the politics of lighting.
 Manage a Parisian district where the map disappears if revolutionaries destroy the streetlights.

 Made in (less than) 48 hours for Ludum Dare 39, based on the theme ‘Running out of power’.
-If you like the game and participated in the jam, please support it here!
-And for those who are interested, the full map on which the game is based is available here.
+For those who are interested, the full map on which the game is based is available here.

 [Note - Mac and Linux builds are untested, as I didn't have the time or capabilities to test them during the gamejam.]

 If you like the games I'm making, please consider supporting me on Patreon.
 Every little bit helps me keep working on new far-left games!

 Click download now to get access to the following files:

 Log in with itch.io to leave a comment.

 Testing on Mac.
 The game is larger than the window, even in full screen.
 I'm unable to read content at the top or bottom of it.